The Ellis South End Neighborhood Association

 The Ellis South End Neighborhood Association works to preserve and enhance the quality of life in the neighborhood by bringing residents and businesses together in a variety of ways.
 The Association, a membership organization, was started in 1964 when a group of concerned neighbors felt the need for a community organization.
 Incorporated as a non-profit in 1982, the purpose of the Ellis South End Neighborhood Association today is to advocate for the neighborhood by providing a forum for discussing local and citywide issues, planning social activities and projects that build relationships among neighbors, creating an effective communication link with the City of Boston, and working to keep our neighbors informed of news and decisions that impact the community.
 We appreciate your interest and welcome your participation!

-Ellis Board of Directors' Meeting - October 25th 6:30PM - One Chandler Street
+Ellis Board of Directors' Meeting - December 20th 6:30pm

 All are welcome to attend.
 If you have an agenda item, please contact us.

-Thanks to our Ellis Evening Sponsors.
+Thanks to our Ellis Sponsors.
 Please support them!

 First Republic Bank, Holland Construction, Hammond Real Estate